V de V Sports: Championships

 The series are recognised and sanctioned by the FIA as International Series.

 Challenge Monoplace

 Introduced in 2010, this series caters for a wide variety of eligible open wheel racing cars, mostly second hand from other series.
 The majority of present cars are Formula Renault 2.0L cars built by Tatuus or Barazi-Epsilon.
 Formula 3, Formula Master, Formula Nissan, Formula Renault 1.6L, Formula Campus, Formula BMW, Formula Abarth and some Formula Fords are also eligible.
 Champions sourced from:

 Challenge Funyo

-Single-maque competition with prototypes from Y.O Concept (Funyo).
+Single-marque competition with prototypes from Y.O Concept (Funyo).